The symptoms of Anxiety

 As we mature, the brain can add context and perspective that wasn't there when we were younger, to situations and events we experienced in our developing years.
 This means that we can now have a corrupted adult memory of a childhood event.
 That's often why we have more difficulty with a childhood event, say trauma or abuse, as an adult than we did as a child!

 Pounding heart (palpitations)

 Having a feeling of foreboding

 The probable outcome, a fear of flying, develops but probably has nothing to do with flying per se.
 As alluded to, this can happen even if you are a seasoned flyer and have flown many times before.
-The computations of a fear type of experience for each of us is almost limitless.
+The computations of a fear type of experience for each of us are almost limitless.
 Fortunately for most, it rarely manifests or at least not to the extent of becoming a disorder.
-Consequently, most people go through life with a normal experience of anxiety, after all, it's a life protecting part of being human; its purpose; to keep us safe!
+Consequently, most people go through life with a normal experience of anxiety, after all, it's a life-protecting part of being human; its purpose; is to keep us safe!